CMS Landscape

 Let's start with the basis.

--> To fully understand the Headless-CMS-concept, it is crucial to know what CMS means first.
+-> To fully understand the Headless-CMS-concept, read our explanation of CMS first.

 Instead, a headless CMS acts as a flexible content repository.
 It stores your content in a raw, unformatted state, and then distributes it through a RESTful API or GraphQL.
 This makes it accessible to any front-end design and it allows developers to use any technology for presentation, from websites to mobile apps and IoT devices.